 - 1.1 Environmental, social and governance ("ESG") factors play an increasingly important role in financial markets.
 This growth is leading to both a rapid increase in the use of and demand for related services, such as ESG ratings and data products, and to an increase in the scrutiny of their providers.
-As the landscape changes, concerns around the transparency, quality and reliability of ESG ratings and data products are emerging, calling for closer regulatory scrutiny of their providers.
-A Code of Conduct can help improve trust in these products, especially those relevant to the financial services sector, to guide investors in allocating their money to the right assets as well to alleviate the risk of greenwashing. - 1.2 In November 2021, the International Organization of Security Commissions ("IOSCO"), in its final report "Environmental, Social and Governance (ESG) Ratings and Data Product Providers", recommended that regulators "could consider focusing more attention on the use of ESG ratings and data products and ESG ratings and data products providers that may be subject to their jurisdiction".1 Measures for doing so could include legislative efforts or encouraging the development or following of voluntary industry standards or Codes of Conduct.2 In the same report, IOSCO set out recommendations for ESG ratings and data products providers to improve practices across what can be seen as four key areas3 of reform: transparency, governance, systems and controls, and management of conflicts of interest. - 1.3 Following the IOSCO report, we have seen numerous jurisdictions globally develop and issue legislative proposals and/or Codes of Conduct addressing the recommendations.
-In the UK, regulation is being considered in parallel with the development of this Code of Conduct.
-Taking these developments into account and to try and ensure global interoperability and coherence (especially for global ESG ratings and data providers for which it is desirable to implement Codes of Conduct across global business models), during the time of drafting of this Code, the Secretariat and Steering Committee held various bilateral meetings with relevant regulators in other jurisdictions.
-The DRWG meetings have been attended virtually by observers from different jurisdictions, including the Monetary Authority of Singapore (MAS), the Japanese Financial Services Agency (JFSA) and the Ontario Securities Commission (OSC).
+As the landscape changes, concerns around the transparency, quality and reliability of ESG ratings and data products are emerging, calling for closer scrutiny of their providers.
+A Code of Conduct can help improve trust in these products, especially those relevant to the financial services sector, to guide investors in allocating their money to the right assets as well as to alleviate the risk of greenwashing. - 1.2 In November 2021, the International Organization of Securities Commissions ("IOSCO"), in its final report "Environmental, Social and Governance (ESG) Ratings and Data Products Providers", recommended that regulators "could consider focusing more attention on the use of ESG ratings and data products and ESG ratings and data products providers that may be subject to their jurisdiction".1 Measures for doing so could include legislative efforts or encouraging the development or following of voluntary industry standards or Codes of Conduct.2 In the same report, IOSCO set out recommendations for ESG ratings and data products providers to improve practices across what can be seen as four key areas3 of reform: transparency, governance, systems and controls, and management of conflicts of interest. - 1.3 Following the IOSCO report, we have seen numerous jurisdictions globally develop and issue legislative proposals and/or Codes of Conduct addressing the recommendations.
+Taking these developments into account and to try and ensure global interoperability and coherence (especially for global ESG ratings and data products providers for whom it is desirable to implement Codes of Conduct across global business models), while drafting this Code, the Secretariat and Steering Committee held various bilateral meetings with relevant regulators in other jurisdictions.
+Furthermore the DRWG meetings have been attended virtually by observers from different jurisdictions, including the Monetary Authority of Singapore (MAS), the Japanese Financial Services Agency (JFSA) and the Ontario Securities Commission (OSC).